Reference Date: 27-October-2020

 FOOD SECURITY SNAPSHOT

-According to the latest Greater Horn of Africa Climate Outlook Forum weather forecast, the March-May rains are likely to be average to above average, with a positive impact on crop yields.
-In particular, rainfall amounts and distribution in the coming weeks will be crucial for crop performance and a close monitoring is warranted.
+According to the latest Greater Horn of Africa Climate Outlook Forum (GHACOF) weather forecast, rains are expected to be below average between October and December, with a likely negative impact on yields.

 Disclaimer: The designations employed and the presentation of material in this information product do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.